-Retiree means an IBEW member in good standing who formerly, but no longer, performs services in the electrical industry.
+Retiree means a IBEW member in good standing who formerly, but no longer, performs services in the electrical industry.

-Self-Funded PPO means the coverage option describing benefits paid directly by the Plan's trust, as set forth in Article VIII.
+Self-Funded PPO means the coverage option describing benefits paid directly by the Plan, as set forth in Article VIII.

 SFECA means the San Francisco Electrical Contractors Association, Inc.